clemtibs/wf2ls/README.md

 **Anything suffixed with a __*__ indicates that the option/feature is not implemented yet.**

+### Performance on Large Maps

+My personal Workflowy graph contained over 100,000 nodes and this script worked through it in about 25 seconds.
+So it's probably fine for your graph.

 ### Complete/Incomplete and Visible/Hidden status of bullets and blocks